icssc/ZotMeal/docs/Frontend.md

 ## 📂 Utils

-Functions, types, constants, and other static information/tools used across ZotMeal's webapp are defined in `📂utils`.
+Functions, types, constants, and other static information/tools used across PeterPlate's webapp are defined in `📂utils`.

 ## Defining Your Own Folder

-If for some reason you find yourself writing a file that doesn't fit within the predefined folders above, please reach out to a current ZotMeal lead to figure out whether a new folder needs to be created for organization.
+If for some reason you find yourself writing a file that doesn't fit within the predefined folders above, please reach out to a current PeterPlate lead to figure out whether a new folder needs to be created for organization.

 # Components